alvas-education-foundation/Dr.Sm.Badhusha/README.md

 **18.6.20 Python Program to Count Number of Lowercase Characters in a String**

-**19.6.20 Python Program to Find the Area of a Cirle and  Using Classes**
+**19.6.20 Python Program to Find the Area and Perimeter of a Circle Using Classes**

 **20.6.20 Python Program that Reads a Text File and Counts the Number of Times a Certain Letter Appears in the Text File**